ishanikax/phone-virus-transmission-simulation/README.md

-Click link below and select raw file to download a video of the simulation in action!
+Click link below and select "raw file" to download a video of the simulation in action!

 [Watch the Video Demonstration](PVSDemoVideo.mp4)